LGBTQ culture in Mexico: Literature

 Anthologist and journalist Carlos Monsiváis (b.
 1938), one of the most highly respected authors in Latin America, is best known as a writer of chronicles and an essayist, mixing both genres in order to describe and explain the complexity of contemporary Mexican society, especially that of the Mexico City Metropolitan Area.
 Within these parameters, Monsiváis acknowledges his gay identity, although it is not the center of his chronicles.
 In some of his works Monsiváis criticizes a patriarchal and homophobic society that tends to ignore, to view with prejudice, and to harass the Mexican gay community and its manifestations.

 Like Monsiváis, José Joaquín Blanco (b.
 1951) is primarily known as a journalist and essayist who comments broadly and incisively on the contemporary Mexican scene, particularly that of Mexico City.
 He includes the gay community in his writings, as in his essay "Ojos que da pánico soñar" ("Eyes that Could Terrify Dreams"; 1979), one of the earliest Mexican texts on homosexual identity, and "Las púberes canéforas" ("The Pubescent Canephoros"; 1983), one of five novels Blanco has published to date.

 Pablo Soler Frost (b.
 1965) has published several homoerotic novels, such as Malebolge, which explores the always controversial liaison between homosexual desire and power, and La soldadesca ebria del emperador.
 Diario de Miguel III (The Emperor's Drunken Soldiery.
 Journal of Michael III), set in Byzantium.
 This novel depicts the relationship between the Emperor Michael III and his lover, who afterwards murdered him to ascend the throne as Basil I.

-The most successful Mexican LGBT author is Luis Zapata Quiroz.
+The most successful Mexican LGBTQ author is Luis Zapata Quiroz.
 He has been criticized for perpetuating the stereotypes of the US pattern of the tragic gay man, even though he never portrays homosexuality as a bad thing.
 Carlos Monsiváis has also considered in his critique the profound homoeroticism of the poets belonging to the group Los Contemporáneos ("The Contemporaries") between the late 1920s and mid-1940s.

 Several of his poets, such as Xavier Villaurrutia, Carlos Pellicer, and Salvador Novo, were gay and "let themselves be touched, discreetly, by a theme very dear to the age: the sailors, in the aura of the night port, with their liberty and their beauty".
-The Chicano LGBT community has also created a thriving culture.
-Thus, Gloria E. Anzaldúa and Cherríe Moraga are two important authors within the North American LGBT community, and Francisco X. Alarcón, professor at the University of California, has published nine books of poetry.
+The Chicano LGBTQ community has also created a thriving culture.
+Thus, Gloria E. Anzaldúa and Cherríe Moraga are two important authors within the North American LGBTQ community, and Francisco X. Alarcón, professor at the University of California, has published nine books of poetry.